mysociety/pombola/docs/INSTALL.md

 ## Vagrant

-The `Vagrantfile` will set up the Kenyan site by default.
+The `Vagrantfile` will set up the South African site by default.
 You can override this by setting `COUNTRY_APP` in the environment, e.g.:
 ```
-COUNTRY_APP=south_africa vagrant up
+COUNTRY_APP=kenya vagrant up
 ```
 Or by creating/updating to relevant variable in `conf/general.yml` manually (otherwise this will be created the first time you run